Merav Michaeli

-Merav Michaeli (מרב מיכאלי; born 24 November 1966) is an Israeli politician, journalist, TV anchor, radio broadcaster, feminist, and activist currently serving as a member of the Knesset for the Democrats, which was formed in 2024 by a merger of the Labor and Meretz.
-She served as the Labor Party's leader from 2021 until 2024, and as Minister of Transport in the thirty-sixth government of Israel.
+Merav Michaeli (מרב מיכאלי; born 24 November 1966) is an Israeli public leader, politician, journalist, media personality, TV anchor, radio broadcaster, feminist, and activist.
+She is currently serving as a member of the Knesset for the Democrats, which was formed in 2024 by a merger of Labor and Meretz.
+She served as leader of the Labor Party from 2021 until 2024, as Minister of Transport in the thirty-sixth government of Israel and a member of the security cabinet.